Lapin0t/grothendieck-cern/README.md

 But all this, in the end doesn't answer the question: "What is the social purpose of scientific research?".
-Because, if its sole purpose were to give pleasure say to a handful of mathematicians or other scientists, society would doubtless hesitate to invest considerable funds in it---in mathematics they're not very considerable but in the other sciences they can be.
+Because, if its sole purpose were to give pleasure say to a handful of mathematicians or other scientists, society would doubtless hesitate to invest considerable funds in it—in mathematics they're not very considerable but in the other sciences they can be.
 Society would also be reluctant to pay tribute to this type of activity whereas it is rather silent about activities that may require just as much effort, but of a